Use Chromebooks for student assessments

-- In the Admin console, under Device management > Chrome management > User settings, set the following:
+- In the Admin console, under Device management > Chrome management > User & browser settings, set the following:

 Setting How to configure Allowed Apps and Extensions Under Allowed Apps and Extensions, select Block all apps and extensions except the ones I allow.
 Incognito Mode Select Disallow Incognito Mode.
 Screenshot Select Disable Screenshot.
 URL Blocking Set up a URL Blacklist to block all URLs with a wildcard (*).
 And set a URL Blacklist Exception for the assessment URL and any other tools the student is allowed access.
 Learn more.
 Printing Select Disable printing.
 External Storage Devices Select Disallow external storage devices.

 See Chrome policies for users for more details on each setting.

 - Sign in to the school’s Admin console used to manage the students’ Chromebooks.